 The School of Religion as well as its Humanities Program and centers host a variety of events that include featured speakers, panels and lectures.
-Find below videos of past events.
+Find below videos of recent events and use the links to the right to view past events.

 Annual Dalton Baldwin Memorial Lecture: Megan Koreman

 Author Megan Koreman presented on her book, The Escape Line, and John Weidner, SDA rescuer of Jews.

 Poetic Voice: Jim McMillan and the Poetry of the Soul in Illness

 A physician and poet shares his experience as a patient after a recent diagnosis of prostate cancer.
 He ponders the deep questions of life and explores his journey through his voice in poetry.
 The poet featured was Dr. Jim McMillan, a nephrologist and Associate Professor at Loma Linda University School of Medicine.
 Presented by the Humanities Program.

 Neither Male Nor Female?
 Sex and Gender in Law and Religion